adamripley98/nalda/README.md

   - [ ] Link 'forgot your password' to edit password form
   - [ ] Ensure all locations entered are valid addresses/cities
   - [ ] Error check for empty inputs
+- [ ] Weird bug where account page now logs you out if you try refreshing
+- [X] Bug where profile picture doesn't show up sometimes (storing in AWS as a single pixel?)
 # Cam
 - [ ] Style Reset password better on `LoginModal` and `Login`
 - [ ] Display a banner on Account page asking people to verify their email (instead of text)